fryerlab/aducanumab/bulkRNA/refs/README.md

 - **core_metadata.tsv** - metadata from Mayo Clinic Genome Anlaysis Core
 - **fastq_file_list.txt** - list of all fastq files
 - **fastq_file_headers.tsv** - headers of all fastq files, used to check for batch effect
+- **metadata.tsv** - the metadata file used for the R analysis, this file is the result of merging core_metadata.tsv and mika_metadata.tsv, it does not contain the SRA run accessions like in bulkRNA_SRA_metadata.tsv
+- **mika_metadata.tsv** - metadata provided by Mika on the experiment setup
 - **salmon.yml** - conda environment only containing the tool salmon, used to validate the library type of the fastq files
 - **sample_file_list.txt** - list of all samples (there are multiple fastq files per sample)